epi2me-labs/wf-transcriptomes/README.md

 * when `--de_analysis` is enabled, the sample sheet must contain `alias`, the primary condition column, and any requested columns named in `--covariates`

-### 10. How to read the output folder

-The published outputs are organised around a small number of top-level
-directories:

-+ `cohort/` contains the primary joint `bambu` transcriptome, count tables, and optional cohort `SQANTI3` outputs
-+ `samples/<alias>/` contains alignments, independent per-sample `bambu` outputs and optional per-sample `SQANTI3` outputs; `samples/<alias>/mods/` is populated when modified base tags are present in the aligned BAM
-+ `de_analysis/<contrast>/` contains DE and DTU results for each contrast when differential analysis is enabled
-+ `igv_reference/` contains the published reference indexes used for IGV